Beaugerais Abbey: The abbey's influence

 The Cistercian abbey of Beaugerais is a small one, inhabited by a small number of monks.
 There is no formal evidence to suggest that it had a major spiritual influence in southern Touraine, as did its Benedictine neighbors at Villeloin and the Cartusian abbey at Le Liget.
 No priories are known to have depended on the abbey.
 The only building outside the abbey itself that can be attributed to the monks of Beaugerais has not a spiritual but a purely logistical function: it is the Gratte-Paille farm, 2.5 km south of Beaugerais, a Cistercian barn attached to the abbey probably shortly after its foundation.
-No other building with the same function is attested in the south of the département.
+No other building with the same function is attested in the south of the department.

 However, the existence of buildings, including a chapel, and a cemetery reserved for visitors seems to indicate that Beaugerais exerted an influence on neighboring populations, of a nature and within a perimeter that it is not possible to define.
 It is also stated that in the 17th century "processions and an annual fair attracted large numbers of people on certain days".